joeybaker/wheelhouse-view/README.md

 ### `postRender()`
 Define a function that will be called after the view as rendered.
 Useful if you have custom logic, and a whole lot better than overriding the `render()` method.

+### `parent`
+Automatically created.
+A reference to the view's parent view, if it exists.